You are here

 - Assisting in the creation of a Technology Control Plan (TCP), if export controls apply to the research activity

 - Obtaining appropriate federal licenses and other approvals for the export controlled research activity

 - Advising on, and monitoring the completion of, required export controls training

-The Export Controls Advisory Committee (ECAC) provides guidance to and feedback on the U-M Export Controls compliance program.
+The U-M Export Controls Review Committee (ECRC) headed by the Export Controls Officer, reviews and approves Technology Control Plans as well as provides guidance to and feedback on the U-M Export Controls compliance program.
 Membership comes from across the university and research disciplines.
 The committee reviews policies and procedures to facilitate effective adherence to the federal regulations while maintaining U-M's commitment to openness of research as outlined in the Regents' Policy Concerning Research Grants, Contracts, and Agreements (SPG 303.01).

 Researcher Roles & Responsibilities

 As a U-M investigator you are expected to:

 - Answer the initial Export Controls question on a proposal approval form (PAF) to the best of your knowledge